 Self-Watering and Sub-Irrigation Systems

-These systems use a water reservoir and drainage system to give your plants optimal growing conditions.
-Plants then draw the water as they need it from the reservoir, which is separated from the plant’s root system.
-Some self-watering systems allow your plant to maintain adequate moisture for up to 12 weeks!
+Self-watering planters and sub-irrigation systems are another method you can use if you don’t want drainage holes in your planters.
+These options use a water reservoir and drainage system to give your plants optimal growing conditions.
+Plants draw the water as they need it from the reservoir, which is separated from the plant’s root system.
+Impressively, some self-watering systems allow your plant to maintain adequate moisture for up to 12 weeks!

 If you already have a planter you’d like to use, some self-watering and sub-irrigation systems can be purchased separately.